The Reiki principles are some of the most empowering and inspiring phrases I’ve ever come across.

 5. Just For Today, I Will Be Kind To Every Living Thing

+Negative life situations makes it difficult to show kindness or compassion to ourselves.
 As a result, we may find it harder to be kind to others as we project our pain and suffering on those around us.

-Fortunately, this last Reiki mantra teaches us that being kind to others is as easy as saying thank you, smiling at them, and making them feel wanted in our lives.
+Some of us may even live mistreating other living things that Mother Earth has to offer, like animals and plants, even if we don’t mean to treat them in that light.
+Fortunately, this last Reiki mantra teaches us that being kind to others as we live over time is as easy as saying thank you, smiling at them, and making them feel wanted in our life.

-How To Use The 5 Reiki Principles
+How To Use The 5 Reiki Rules

 - Slowly repeat them over in your head throughout your day.